RoboPen/JSON_database_sockets/README.md

   "value": "90"
 }
 ```
-When reaching not-nested key, this form is also acceptable:
+When reaching not-nested objects, this form is also acceptable:
 ```
 {
   "type": "set",